chipsalliance/Caliptra/doc/Caliptra.md

 **Common Run-time Authentication Flows**

-1. MCU RT FW will do PLDM T5 flow to obtain the FW images for downstream uControllers (or other SOC configuration)
+1. MCU RT FW will do PLDM T5 flow to obtain the FW images for downstream uControllers (or other SoC configuration)
 2. MCU RT FW will send/stream the (FW or config) payload to Caliptra SHA Acc to perform hash measurements as the payload comes through the MCTP transport.
-3. MCU RT FW can either stage the entire image or write to the final destination as a part of the previous step depending on the SOC construction.
+3. MCU RT FW can either stage the entire image or write to the final destination as a part of the previous step depending on the SoC construction.
    a.
-Note: By SOC security/design construction, the FW/payload that is loaded must NOT be allowed to execute or be used until Caliptra authorizes that the FW/payload.
+Note: By SoC security/design construction, the FW/payload that is loaded must NOT be allowed to execute or be used until Caliptra authorizes that the FW/payload.
 4. MCU RT FW will issue the imageID & GO-field bit (bit that Caliptra RT FW would set if the image authorization is successful) to Caliptra RT FW to start off the process of image authorization of the image that was hashed.
 5. Caliptra RT FW will obtain this hash from the internal SHA accelerator register that was used to hash in the previous step.
 6. Caliptra RT FW after verifying/authorizing the image and if it passes, it will set EXEC/GO bit into the register as specified in the previous command.
 This register  write will also assert a Caliptra interface wire.
 7. MCU RT FW has an option of looking at the Mailbox command success or read the register or use the wire that the register will drive to allow the execution of the FW.
-This wire allows SOCs to construct a hardened logic of allowing executions from ICCM/TCMs only after the wire is set.
+This wire allows SoCs to construct a hardened logic of allowing executions from ICCM/TCMs only after the wire is set.
    a.
-SOC construction outside of MCU SRAM is SOC specific construction and the spec here provides recommendations on using MCU and Caliptra to build such a logic.
+SoC construction outside of MCU SRAM is SoC specific construction and the spec here provides recommendations on using MCU and Caliptra to build such a logic.
 Please refer to Caliptra subsystem hardware specification for construction specifics (Hint: These functions are integrated into Manufacturer Control Interface [MCI]).
    b.
 Any logic outside of the Caliptra Subsystem boundary is SoC specific and will be custom to the SoC design.
 This specification provides recommendations for how Caliptra and MCU may be integrated into the SoC.

 **FIXME:** Add the visio flow picture

-**Subsystem support for Hitless Updates**
+# Subsystem support for Hitless Updates

 **Caliptra Hitless Update**

 1. Payloads of all hitless update come over DSP0267 PLDM for Firmware Update over MCTP flow to the MCU similar to the boot time flows.
-2. MCU provides SOC manifest to Caliptra and waits for authentication to be successful.
-If this wasn’t provided Caliptra will use the latest SOC manifest available.
+2. MCU provides SoC manifest to Caliptra and waits for authentication to be successful.
+If this wasn’t provided Caliptra will use the latest SoC manifest available.
    a.
 If failed, MCU uses DSP0267 PLDM for Firmware Update over MCTP to report the same to the update agent using PLDM protocol
 3. MCU provides the Caliptra FW using Caliptra Mailbox using the hitless update flows documented in the Caliptra specification

 **MCU Hitless Update**

 1. Payloads of all hitless update come over DSP0267 PLDM for Firmware Update over MCTP flow to the MCU similar to the boot time flows.
-2. MCU provides SOC manifest to Caliptra and waits for authentication to be successful.
-If this wasn’t provided Caliptra will use the latest SOC manifest available.
+2. MCU provides SoC manifest to Caliptra and waits for authentication to be successful.
+If this wasn’t provided Caliptra will use the latest SoC manifest available.
    a.
 If failed, MCU uses DSP0267 PLDM for Firmware Update over MCTP to report the same to the update agent using PLDM protocol
-3. MCU stages the incoming FW payload in an SOC-defined staging SRAM and provides the MMIO address of the staging memory to Caliptra.
-It is better to keep this as a part of the authenticated SOC manifest (as a configuration) from a security perspective.
+3. MCU stages the incoming FW payload in an SoC-defined staging SRAM or DRAM carve outs (SoC specific architecture) and provides the MMIO address of the staging memory to Caliptra.
+It is better to keep this as a part of the authenticated SoC manifest (as a configuration) from a security perspective.
-4. Caliptra RT FW will use the Caliptra DMA engine to issue the read and hash the image (note that the length of the image must be part of the SOC manifest)
+4. Caliptra RT FW will use the Caliptra DMA engine to issue the read and hash the image (note that the length of the image must be part of the SoC manifest)
 5. Caliptra RT FW after verifying/authorizing the image and if it passes, waits for activate command to be issued from MCU.
 MCU will get this command over DSP0267 PLDM for Firmware Update over MCTP flow; At this point, Caliptra will reset EXEC/GO bit into the register as specified in the previous command.
 This register write will also deassert a Caliptra interface wire.
 6. MCU HW logic will use this indication to initiate MCU uC reset flow
    a.
 MCU HW logic sends a reset-go-req to MCU uC (an interrupt)
    b.
 MCU HW logic waits for reset-go-ack from MCU uC (Note that this handshake exists to ensure uController is in an appropriate quiescent state to take the reset)
    c.
 MCU HW logic will assert the reset to the MCU uC
-7. Caliptra RT FW will wait for reset assertion and then read the staged SRAM over AXI manager interface and write the image to the MCU SRAM aperture (that is open to Caliptra only by HW construction).
+7. Caliptra RT FW will wait for reset assertion and then read the staged SRAM or DRAM carve outs (SoC specific architecture) over AXI manager interface and write the image to the MCU SRAM aperture (that is open to Caliptra only by HW construction).
    a.
-The address of the MCU SRAM is provided to Caliptra’s RT FW through SOC manifest.
+The address of the MCU SRAM is provided to Caliptra’s RT FW through SoC manifest.
    b.
 Note: From the validation front, need to ensure the Caliptra ROM and MCU are aligned in endianness.
    c.
-Note: True downtime of MCU is from when its reset is asserted; It is SOC implementation requirement that it handles (eg. through buffering) all transactions to MCU while it is going through a hitless update.
+Note: True downtime of MCU is from when its reset is asserted; It is SoC implementation requirement that it handles (eg. through buffering) all transactions to MCU while it is going through a hitless update.
 8. After the MCU SRAM is populated, Caliptra RT FW will set EXEC/GO bit into the register as specified in the previous command.
 This register write will also assert a Caliptra interface wire.
 9. MCU HW logic will use this indication to deassert the MCU reset.
 10. MCU ROM will look at the breadcrumb that the MCU SRAM has valid content and will start the execution from it directly. **NOTE:** This breadcrumb should be one of the status bits available on the MCU interface that is set by Caliptra GO bit wires.

-**SOC-FW Hitless Update**
+**SoC-FW Hitless Update**

-SOC may have other components that may need to be updated at run-time in a hitless/impactless manner.
+SoC may have other components that may need to be updated at run-time in a hitless/impactless manner.

 The update flow will follow the same sequence as MCU Hitless update except they are executed by the MCU by using Caliptra as the RoT engine for doing all the required authentication/authorization flows.

-Further SOCs may require the hitless update without impacting the workloads/VMs running on the host or the VMs using the devices.
+Further SoCs may require the hitless update without impacting the workloads/VMs running on the host or the VMs using the devices.
 This essentially means that impactless update must happen without causing any timeouts to the in-flight transactions.
 While the treatment of those transactions are device dependent, Caliptra subsystem must provide a way to be able to authenticate and activate the FW in the shortest time possible.

 Caliptra subsystem provides this architectural capability as follows:
-1. MCU provides SOC manifest to Caliptra and waits for authentication to be successful.
-If this wasn’t provided Caliptra will use the latest SOC manifest available.
+1. MCU provides SoC manifest to Caliptra and waits for authentication to be successful.
+If this wasn’t provided Caliptra will use the latest SoC manifest available.
    a.
 If failed, MCU uses DSP0267 PLDM for Firmware Update over MCTP to report the same to the update agent using PLDM protocol
-2. MCU stages all the incoming FW payload in an SOC-defined staging memory and provides the MMIO address of the staging SRAM to Caliptra.
-It is better to keep this as a part of the authenticated SOC manifest (as a configuration) from security perspective. (**FW Arch requirement:** This SOC-defined staging RAM MMIO offset which can be one for all the images or it could be per image, recommended to keep it the later way, should be defined in the SOC manifest.)
+2. MCU stages all the incoming FW payload in an SoC-defined staging SRAM or DRAM carve outs (SoC specific architecture) and provides the MMIO address of the staging SRAM to Caliptra.
+It is better to keep this as a part of the authenticated SoC manifest (as a configuration) from security perspective. (**FW Arch requirement:** This SoC-defined staging RAM MMIO offset which can be one for all the images or it could be per image, recommended to keep it the later way, should be defined in the SoC manifest.)
-3. Caliptra RT FW will use the Caliptra DMA engine to issue the read and hash the image (note that the length of the each image must be part of the SOC manifest)
+3. Caliptra RT FW will use the Caliptra DMA engine to issue the read and hash the image (note that the length of the each image must be part of the SoC manifest)
 4. Caliptra RT FW will verify & authorize the images.
 It will also compare the hash of the images against the “current” hash of each of the image.
 5. MCU will send the ‘activate’ command to Caliptra (which is part of PLDM spec that MCU understands)
 6. If MCU FW is updated/new, Caliptra will execute the MCU Hitless update flow.
-7. Caliptra RT FW will then set the GO bits for all the SOC FWs that are updated (vs what was already running)
+7. Caliptra RT FW will then set the GO bits for all the SoC FWs that are updated (vs what was already running)
-8. SOC specific logic & MCU RT FW will use this information to update the remaining FW using SOC specific architectural flows. **Note:** Since this work is mainly distribution of the FW to the destination uCs, SOC should be built to do this flow as fast as possible to meet workload non-interruption/impactless requirements.
+8. SoC specific logic & MCU RT FW will use this information to update the remaining FW using SoC specific architectural flows. **Note:** Since this work is mainly distribution of the FW to the destination uCs, SoC should be built to do this flow as fast as possible to meet workload non-interruption/impactless requirements.

-**Multi-Chiplet Flows**
+# Multi-Chiplet Flows

-This section explain how generic FW Load Flows would function for SOCs with multiple chiplets that are required to have their security controller functions.
-It is plausible that a SOC is built with a single security controller active on one chiplet and that serves all other chiplets.
+This section explain how generic FW Load Flows would function for SoCs with multiple chiplets that are required to have their security controller functions.
+It is plausible that a SoC is built with a single security controller active on one chiplet and that serves all other chiplets.

-**Note:** Additional control signals that MCU would control are SOC specific and are implemented through SOC widget(s).
+**Note:** Additional control signals that MCU would control are SoC specific and are implemented through SoC widget(s).

-1. Primary tile uses Caliptra-Active-Mode at its silicon boot time
+1. Primary tile uses Caliptra-Subsystem-Mode at its silicon boot time
 2. Secondary tile’s MCU ROM will go through the same common boot flow as the primary tile (except the peripheral could be inter-chiplet link).
 3. Secondary tile’s MCU ROM will wait for inter-chiplet link to be available for use (this would be an indication to MCU ROM)
 4. Primary tile’s MCU RT FW will fetch the secondary tile’s FW using DSP0267 PLDM for Firmware Update over MCTP T5 flow and ‘stream’ using the same recovery interface protocol to the secondary tile(s).
-5. Based on SOC integration, inter-chiplet could be an intelligent peripheral that can DMA or implement data payload registers for Caliptra to read.
+5. Based on SoC integration, inter-chiplet could be an intelligent peripheral that can DMA or implement data payload registers for Caliptra to read.
    a.
 Note that the indication from Caliptra for “next-image” follows the same recovery interface protocol.
    b.
-Note that to load the remaining images of a secondary tile, SOC can choose to do recovery flow for rest of the remaining images.
-Depending on the SOC architecture and chiplets, MCU RT FW may coordinate the SOC to boot in such a way that it “broadcasts” the same image to multiple chiplets that require the same image.
-This is a SOC optimized flow outside of Caliptra or Subsystem Context.
+Note that to load the remaining images of a secondary tile, SoC can choose to do recovery flow for rest of the remaining images.
+Depending on the SoC architecture and chiplets, MCU RT FW may coordinate the SoC to boot in such a way that it “broadcasts” the same image to multiple chiplets that require the same image.
+This is a SoC optimized flow outside of Caliptra or Subsystem Context.

-**I3C Recovery Interface**
+# Caliptra Subsystem I3C Recovery Interface

 The I3C recovery interface acts as a standalone I3C target device for recovery.
 It will have a unique address compared to any other I3C endpoint for the device.
 It will comply with I3C Basic v1.1.1 specification.
 It will support I3C read and write transfer operations.
 It must support Max read and write data transfer of 1-260B excluding the command code (1 Byte), length (2 Byte), and PEC (1 Byte), total 4 Byte I3C header.
 Therefore, max recovery data per transfer will be limited to 256-byte data.